Gyany29/project/README.md

 # Traffic Sign Recognition using CNN
 A flask web application to predict Traffic Sign by uploading a image.
 # What is convolutional neural network?
-A convolutional neural network (CNN or convnet) is a subset of machine learning.
+A [Convolutional Neural Network] (https://en.wikipedia.org/wiki/Convolutional_neural_network) is a subset of machine learning.
 It is one of the various types of artificial neural networks which are used for different applications and data types.
 A CNN is a kind of network architecture for deep learning algorithms and is specifically used for image recognition and tasks that involve the processing of pixel data.